CharredPicks

 Texas-Style Smoked Brisket (12-Hour Method)

-I'll be honest - my first brisket was a $90 disaster that came out drier than cardboard.
-But after burning through more beef than I care to admit, I finally cracked the code on Texas-style brisket that makes my neighbors suddenly very friendly around dinner time.
-This 12-hour method gives you that perfect bark with meat so tender it pulls apart with a fork, and the smoky flavor that makes store-bought BBQ taste like a sad joke.
+But after burning through more beef than I care to admit, I finally cracked the code.
+This 12-hour method gives you that perfect bark with meat so tender it pulls apart with a fork.
+The smoky flavor makes store-bought BBQ taste like a sad joke.

 Prep Time: 30 minutes